-- The melting and boiling points of alkynes increase regularly with an increase in the molecular weights. the branched chain alkynes have lower boiling points than normal chain alkynes.
-The boiling and melting points are higher in alkynes than for alkenes and alkanes, due to the greater polarity of bonds in alkynes.
+- The melting and boiling points of alkynes increase regularly with an increase in the molecular weights.
+The branched chain alkynes have lower boiling points than normal chain alkynes.
+The boiling and melting points are higher in alkynes than for alkenes and alkanes due to the greater polarity of bonds in alkynes.

 - Alkynes are practically insoluble in water but soluble in organic solvents like alcohol, acetone, benzene, and carbon tetrachloride.

-Chemical properties of Alkynes
+Chemical Properties of Alkynes

 The carbon-carbon triple bond in alkynes consists of one strong σ-bond and two weak π-bonds.
 As the π electrons are loosely held by two carbon nuclei; therefore, alkynes undergo electrophilic addition reactions.
 However, they are less reactive towards electrophilic addition reactions than alkynes.

-1. Acidic character of Alkynes: Sodium metal and sodamide react with ethyne; sodium acetylide and dihydrogen gas are formed.
+1. Acidic character of Alkynes: When sodium metal and sodamide react with ethyne; sodium acetylide and dihydrogen gas are formed.
 The hydrogen atoms in ethyne are liberated more easily as protons compared to those in ethane and ethene.
 Therefore, hydrogen bonds attached to the carbon atoms in ethyne are acidic in nature.

 2. Addition Reactions: Alkynes can easily add up dihydrogen, halogen, halogen halides, etc. A vinylic cation is formed and the formation of the addition product depends upon the stability of the vinylic cation.

 - Addition of halogen: